aquarius-wing/mori/README.md

 ### 4. First-time Setup
 1. Enter your OpenAI API key in the onboarding screen
+2. (Optional) Tap "Advanced Settings" to configure custom API Base URL
-2. Tap "Get Started"
+3. Tap "Get Started"
-3. Allow microphone access when prompted
+4. Allow microphone access when prompted

 ## 💬 How to Use